interstitialRedirectModalTitle

 For the Colorado River’s endangered razorback sucker, survival to adulthood is a struggle.
 The fish—which sports a tell-tale, sharp-edge hump behind its head—can live up to 40 years.
 Instead, today most don’t live past their first year.

-At TNC’s Scott M. Matheson Wetlands Preserve near Moab, Utah, scientists and engineers are giving nature a boost.
+At TNC’s Matheson Preserve near Moab, Utah, scientists and engineers are giving nature a boost.
 Taking advantage of the preserve’s location along the Colorado River, the team is bringing razorback sucker larvae into the preserve’s sheltered habitats in late spring, where they are protected during their most vulnerable stage of development.

 Engineers have widened the river channel, allowing the water and larval razorback suckers to enter the preserve, floating through a control gate and into the central pond.
 After several months of safely growing in the preserve’s pond, the more mature fish are released back into the river’s mainstem in early fall.